 Saks 5th Ave

-The theme at Saks is “Land of 1000 Delights” and their windows feature animated scenes inspired by the sweet and colourful world of candy.
-The displays include layered cakes, giant lollipops, gingerbread people and even piles upon piles of pink cotton candy.
+The theme at Saks is “Land of 1000 Delights” and their windows feature animated scenes inspired by the sweet and colorful world of candy.
+The displays include layered cakes, giant lollipops, gingerbread people, and even piles upon piles of pink cotton candy.